L4COUR/MaxMSP_TR09_backupAsComposition/README.md

 STEP 31	= BD=0 SD=0 LT=0 MT=0 HT=0 RS=0 HC=0 CH=0 OH=0 CC=0 RC=0 TR=0 TA=0
 STEP 32	= BD=0 SD=0 LT=0 MT=0 HT=0 RS=0 HC=0 CH=0 OH=0 CC=0 RC=0 TR=0 TA=0
 ```
+In order to access these files the user must first connect the TR09 with a USB cable to a computer.
+Secondly the user must restart the TR09 while holding down the start button.
+All the lights will come on, and this means the TR09 is awaiting connection to the computer, after which a drive will become visible on the computer containing the .PRM-files.

 However what if it was possible to mod this feature and transform its function into a more constructive rather than archival mode of operation?
 A postdigital, postphenomenological interaction between user and systems. what sort of sonic possibility would arise from this approach from a compositional perspective?

 ## PRM-file generator using Node for Max